mohamedelhabib/demo-openid-connect/README.md

             .and()
 // configure login with oauth2 client
             .oauth2Login()
-// using custom authorized client repository
-// that store tokens into cookies
-	            .authorizedClientRepository(this.cookieAuthorizedClientRepository())
             .and()
 // activate oauth2 resource server that add authentification with 'Authorization: Bearer' header
             .oauth2ResourceServer()